CoderSales/A01-2025-02-03-February-Week02-Rust-Dissertation-ChatGPT-V02/README.md

 ## Acknowledgements

-Thanks to my Supervisor Prof J. J. Collins and Secondary Reader Prof Tabea DeWille.
+Thanks to my Supervisor Prof J. J. Collins and Secondary Reader Prof Tabea DeWille in the [Department of Computer Science and Information Systems](https://www.ul.ie/scieng/schools-and-departments/department-computer-science-and-information-systems) in the Facculty of Science and Engineering at the University of Limerick.

 ## Description